This advice describes current built capacity, site capacity and additional capacity considerations for Victorian government schools.

 Additional built capacity considerations

-If a school has excess (non-entitled) specialist learning spaces, these may be counted towards built capacity, provided that they are fit for purpose as a classroom (or general learning space).
+If a school has excess (non-entitled) specialist learning spaces, these may be counted towards current built capacity, provided that they are fit for purpose as a classroom (or general learning space).

 Buildings classified as entitled spaces for the purposes of Student Resource Package and other funding are counted towards a school’s capacity.